Budget Session begins today: Congress to protest outside Parliament

 Explained: Who are the people working behind the scenes with Sitharaman for Budget 2020

-Meanwhile Lok Sabha Speaker Om Birla expressed confidence that the House will run smoothly during Parliament''s Budget Session, which begins from Friday, following a meeting with floor leaders of all parties.
+Meanwhile, Lok Sabha Speaker Om Birla expressed confidence that the House will run smoothly during Parliament''s Budget Session, which begins from Friday, following a meeting with floor leaders of all parties.

 Birla said he was assured by the leaders of their cooperation in conducting the Lok Sabha proceedings without any adjournment and added that he would give adequate time to all parties to raise their issues.